byu-cs329-spring21/hw6-wp-and-loops/README.md

    {big, small := y, x;}
 }
 ```
 **Part A**: Dafny will not be able to prove the above program correct because its specification is incomplete.
-Figure out exactly why the proof fails, and from there derive the missing part of the specification.  **Changing the postcondition or method body in not allowed**; rather, use weakest precondition calculus to find a suitable precondition.
+Figure out exactly why the proof fails, and from there derive the missing part of the specification.  **Changing the postcondition or method body is not allowed**; rather, use weakest precondition calculus to find a suitable precondition.
 Show each step of the derivation. **The precondition must come from the proof using the weakest precondition calculus.**

 **Part B**:
 Show that your answer from **Part A** enables Dafny to prove the program correct.